Kiss or Kill (1997 film): Production

 Bill Bennett originally got the idea to make the film while shooting Backlash at Broken Hill.
 He was talking with a crew member who started sharpening a Rambo knife and joked that he could easily kill Bennett and no one would ever know.
 The encounter unsettled Bennett and inspired him to write a story about a relationship where you did not completely know the other person.
 He worked on this 18 or 20 times over the next ten years but could never get the story right.
 Then he wrote it in three weeks and was satisfied.

+Bennett decided to make the film after an unhappy experience on his first Hollywood movie Two If By Sea.
+He devised the movie to be low budget and was willing to make it with his own money but secured finance from Newvision Films and Film Australia.
+Like several of Bennett's previous movies, there was not a traditional script, but a detailed screen treatment, with the dialogue created with actor's input.

 Music

 There is no music at any point throughout the film.
 The credits roll by silently, and even the DVD menu uses only ambient sound.
 Thanks to the frequent jump cuts, the lack of music is rarely even noticeable.
 The silence in the movie was used by Bennett to emphasize the tense nature of uncomfortable situations.